 The relatively good weather, warm climate, diversity of fish species and calmness of the Red Sea make fishing an active sport and industry all year round.
-This is happening in countries such as Egypt, but not in Saudi Arabia.
+This is happening in countries such as Egypt but not in Saudi Arabia.

-This will all change as the Saudi government recently signed a technical assistance agreement with FAO, Food and Agriculture Organization of the United Nations.
+This will all change as the Saudi government recently signed a technical assistance agreement with FAO, the Food and Agriculture Organization of the United Nations.
 This 5-year program from 2012 to 2016 will cover several sectors including the fishing industry and will benefit the fishermen who are currently working on a small scale.

 Protect the Red Sea

 As mentioned earlier, all the countries that border the Red Sea are desert countries.
 With little rain and freshwater sources these countries, including Saudi Arabia, rely on the seawater as a source of water for daily use.
 Hence, the production of desalinated water for water consumption.
 As demands increases, more desalination plants are built.

 Unfortunately, the desalination process produces warm brine as well as treatment chemicals that are then discharged back to the sea.
 Over time, these will have a nasty effect on the reefs, corals and other marine life.

 The authorities should monitor these issues and take immediate actions in order to protect not just the marine life but also its infant fishing industry.